2026 Endorsements | CFE PAC

 As a federal political action committee, the focus of the Center for Freethought Equality Political Action Committee is Congressional candidates; however, running for – and winning – state and local seats is essential to increasing the visibility and political clout of the humanist and atheist community.

-Our PAC is proud to endorse the following candidates in Arizona, California, Colorado, Florida, Illinois, Kentucky, Michigan, New Hampshire, New Jersey, New York, Ohio, Oklahoma, Pennsylvania, Texas, Virginia, Washington, and Wisconsin for the 2025 elections.
+Our PAC is proud to endorse the following candidates in Arizona, California, Colorado, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Maine, Maryland, Michigan, Minnesota, Missouri, New Hampshire, New Jersey, New York, North Carolina, Oklahoma, Pennsylvania, Tennessee, Texas, Utah, Vermont, Virginia, Washington, and Wisconsin for the 2025 elections.
 In addition to your vote, you should invest in your preferred candidates with your financial support and volunteer time.
 You can make a donation to our PAC here.

 Arizona